 About the Author

-A. Merc Rustad is a queer non-binary writer who lives in Minnesota and is a 2016 Nebula Awards finalist.
-Their stories have appeared in Lightspeed, Fireside, Apex, Uncanny, Shimmer, Cicada, and several Year’s Best anthologies.
-You can find Merc on Twitter @Merc_Rustad or their website: http://amercrustad.com.
-Their debut short story collection, SO YOU WANT TO BE A ROBOT, was published by Lethe Press (May 2017).
+Merc Fenn Wolfmoor is a queer non-binary writer who lives in Minnesota and is a Nebula Awards finalist.
+Their stories have appeared in Lightspeed, Fireside, Apex, Uncanny, Nightmare, and several Year’s Best anthologies.
+You can find Merc on Twitter or their website.
+They have a story forthcoming in the Do Not Go Quietly and Unlocking the Magic, as well as several other anthologies out later in 2019.

 About the Narrator

 Kate Baker is the Podcast Director and Non-fiction Editor for Clarkesworld Magazine.
 She has been very privileged to narrate over 350 short stories/poems for various venues.